UCL/research-computing-with-cpp/02cpp/sec07Inheritance.md

 * But there is also:
       * [Composition](https://en.wikipedia.org/wiki/Object_composition#Aggregation): Strong 'has-a'.
 Component parts are owned by thing pointing to them.
       * [Aggregation](https://en.wikipedia.org/wiki/Object_composition#Aggregation): Weak 'has-a'.
 Component part has its own lifecycle.
-      * Association: General term, refering to either composition or aggregation, just a 'pointer-to'
+      * Association: General term, referring to either composition or aggregation, just a 'pointer-to'

 ### Examples

-* Car 'has-a' Engine.
-Destroying car, you destroy engine.
-No point having an engine on its own.
+* House 'has-a' set of Rooms.
+Destroying House, you destroy all Room objects.
+No point having a House on its own.
 * Department 'has-a' Professor.
 If a department is shutdown (deleted), Professor should not be deleted.
 Needs assigning to another department.